 Off-campus programs are designed to complement a student's undergraduate coursework while also giving them a new context in which to study.
-The hallmark of Dartmouth off-campus programs is that we have carefully chosen and faculty have thoughtfully created programs that not only compliment on campus academics but also seamlessly match the unique characteristics of the D Plan.
+The hallmark of Dartmouth off-campus programs is that we have carefully chosen and faculty have thoughtfully created programs that not only complement on-campus academics but also seamlessly match the unique characteristics of the D Plan.

-Study abroad is a life-changing experience for many students, opening their eyes to different ways of life and promoting understanding and tolerance.
-Research shows that students who study abroad have better grades, more confidence, and are more likely to graduate from college at higher rates than students who do not study abroad.
+Studying away can be a life-changing experience for many students, opening their eyes to different ways of life and promoting understanding and tolerance.
+Research shows that students who study away have better grades, more confidence, and are more likely to graduate from college at higher rates than students who do not study away.

-Despite these studies study abroad participation across the country still remains at less than 10% amongst undergraduates.
+Despite these studies study away participation across the country still remains at less than 10% among undergraduates.
 Therefore, it is a wonderful opportunity for your student to distinguish themselves and develop critical skills that will make them more competitive in the job market.